 Investing In Silver With Coin Collecting

 In recent years the value of silver has risen and it is expected to continue going up in the future.
 However, the value of a coin is in more than just its metal content.
 A coin also has “collectable value” based upon its rarity.
 Naturally, the more common a coin is the less its collectable value will be.
-Many silver coins are in such short supply that they value significantly more than their silver content, while others are so common that they can be obtained very near to their silver value.
+Many silver coins are in such short supply that they value significantly more than their silver content, while others are so common that they can be obtained very near to their silver value – an excellent way to invest in silver!

 While not common in circulation it is still possible to find a silver dime or quarter in your change.
 Always be on the lookout so that if you ever do get one in your change you won’t spend it!